-This vegan white chocolate made pink has no refined sugar, no dairy or chemicals, and is a beautiful color, perfect for gifts.
+This vegan white chocolate made pink is only 3 ingredients, dairy-free, not processed, has no refined sugar, no dairy or chemicals, and is a beautiful color, perfect for gifts.
 And is so simple to make!
 Ready in 30 minutes!
-Use molds or a pan.
+Use molds or a loaf pan.

 Vegan White Chocolate Made Pink

-Yes!
-That is what this recipe is all about.
 Generally commercial white chocolate is full of milk fat and solids.
-That’s because USA laws require anything name white chocolate to contain 3.5 % milk fat and 14% milk solids.
+That's because USA laws require anything named white chocolate to contain 3.5 % milk fat and 14% milk solids.
 I assume those laws were established to prevent artificial ingredients from taking up the entire product.
-However, it leaves out those who want to ditch dairy, doesn’t it?
+However, it leaves out those who want to ditch dairy, doesn't it?

 How to Make White Chocolate Pink

 In fact, I have 3 possible awesome options to turn this treat PINK.
 Goji berries, beets or pitayas.
 I have to say the frozen pink pitaya worked the best, primarily because once thawed, you can use just the liquid.
-I also tried it with goji berry powder and beetroot powder, but the color was less uniform.
+I also tried it with goji berry powder and beetroot powder and solid beets, but the color was less uniform.

 How to Make Vegan White Chocolate

 Just melt ingredients together in a glass pyrex measuring cup sitting in boiling water.
 This is my version of a double-boiler.
 Of course, if you own a true double boiler, use that!
-You don’t want to go microwaving coconut butter – it will burn.
+You don't want to go microwaving coconut butter or cacao butter, both will burn.

 And don't forget to taste test for sweetness.
 There are other vegan white chocolate recipes out there that involve white sugar but I wanted to avoid that so I used a tiny bit of maple syrup.
 You can taste-test and add more if you'd like.
 Since coconut butter is naturally sweet, you won't need much.

-I filled an 8×4-inch loaf pan with my mixture, but if you have silicon molds, go for it!
+I filled an 8x4-inch loaf pan with my mixture, but if you have silicon molds, go for it!